Alaska Works Partnership, Success Stories

 Training received: ACA Power Tools, ACA Scaffolding, ACA Carpentry, ACA Building Maintenance, OSHA-10

-Success: After completing several 40-hour trainings at the top of her class, Nancy gained employment with Visser Construction in Anchorage.
+Success: After completing several forty-hour trainings at the top of her class, Nancy gained employment with Visser Construction in Anchorage.
 While working, Nancy applied to the Carpenters’ apprenticeship.
 After interviewing, she continued with Visser until the call came in that she had been accepted!
 Nancy is ecstatic about the new journey through apprenticeship.
 Nancy is now working for F&W on the Brewster housing project in Mountain View and is really enjoying the work!
 The Brewster housing project is part of a CIHA contract in partnership with AWP as the training provider.

 Erin Harris